vkpichugina/DE-zoomcamp-2024/Module03/README.md

 BigQuery (BQ) is a Data Warehouse solution offered by Google Cloud Platform.
 - Serverless data warehouse.
+  -
-  --There are no servers to manage or database software to install; this is managed by Google and it's transparent to the customers.
+  There are no servers to manage or database software to install; this is managed by Google and it's transparent to the customers.
 - Software as well as infrastructure including
+-
--- **scalable*** and has ***high availability***.
+   **scalable*** and has ***high availability***.
 Google takes care of the underlying software and infrastructure.
 - Built-in features like
-  -- Machine Learning
+  - Machine Learning
-  -- Geospatial Analysis
+  - Geospatial Analysis
-  -- Business Intelligence
+  - Business Intelligence
 - BQ maximizes flexibility by separating data analysis and storage in different _compute engines_, thus allowing the customers to budget accordingly and reduce costs.

 Some alternatives to BigQuery from other cloud providers would be AWS Redshift or Azure Synapse Analytics.